 Table 2-6 and Table 2-7 provide the vessel count and Pacific cod target catch in the parallel fishery along with total BSAI Pacific cod target catch and the percent of total from parallel catch for sectors active in the parallel fishery (not included HAL and pot CP sectors) from 2010 through 2019.
 Overall, there were 160 vessels that participated in the parallel fishery from 2010 through 2019.
 On an annual basis, parallel fishery activity ranged from a low 13 vessels in 2014 to high of 39 vessels in 2010 with a range of harvest between 1,438 mt in 2013 and 4,438 mt in 2014.
 As an average percent of total BSAI target Pacific cod catch, the parallel fishery was 4 percent from 2010 through 2019.
-Of the sectors that participated in the parallel fishery for 2010 through 2019.
-Of the sectors that participated in the parallel fishery for 2010 through 2019.
-Of the sectors that participated in the parallel fishery was 4 percent from 2010 through 2019.
-Of the sectors that participated in the parallel fishery followed by the trawl CV sector.
+Of the sectors that participated in the parallel fishery, the HAL/pot < 60 ft sector routinely had the largest number of vessels and largest amount of catch from the parallel fishery followed by the trawl CV sector.
 On average, 27 percent of the total BSAI target Pacific cod catch for the HAL/pot < 60 ft sector was harvested from the parallel fishery.

-In total, there were 40 Federal vessels that had either no LLP license, an incorrect LLP license endorsement, no designated FFP, or they continued to fish in the parallel fishery after their sector closed to fishing in Federal waters.
-It is likely some of these 40 vessels with an FFP or LLP would continue to fish in the parallel fishery under Alternative 1.
+In total, there were 30 Federal vessels that had either no LLP license, an incorrect LLP license endorsement, no designated FFP, or they continued to fish in the parallel fishery after their sector closed to fishing in Federal waters.
+It is likely some of these 30 vessels with an FFP or LLP would continue to fish in the parallel fishery under Alternative 1.

-Amongst these 40 vessels are 20 HAL/pot CVs < 60 ft that participated in the parallel fishery after their sector closed to fishing in the Federal waters since 2010.
+Amongst these 30 vessels are 15 HAL/pot CVs < 60 ft that participated in the parallel fishery after their sector closed to fishing in the Federal waters since 2010.
 If these vessels continue to fish in the parallel fishery after the sector closes in the Federal waters, Pacific cod reallocations will continue to first cover any overages harvested in the parallel fishery by these HAL CVs < 60 ft before a consideration can be made to re-open the entire Federal waters BSAI HAL/pot CVs < 60 ft sector to fishing.

-Under Alternative 1, the trawl CV sector could fish in the parallel fishery after their sector closes to fishing in Federal waters since the Amendment 80 sector remains open year-round.
+In addition to the HAL CVs < 60 ft that would likely continue to fish in the parallel fishery after their sector closes in the Federal waters, under Alternative 1, the trawl CV sector could also fish in the parallel fishery after their sector closes in Federal waters since the Amendment 80 sector remains open year-round.
 Currently, the Amendment 80 sector is managed as a cooperative, so NMFS does not issue directed fishing closures specific to the Amendment 80 allocated species, which includes BSAI Pacific cod.
 Since 2010, no trawl CVs have fish in the parallel fishery after the sector closed to fishing in Federal waters.
 If under Alternative 1, trawl CVs utilize the opportunity to continue fishing in the parallel fishery after the sector closes to fishing, depending the level of effort, there is the potential that the trawl CV B and C seasons allocation could be utilized to cover any overages in the parallel fishery.
 This could further negatively impact reallocations from the trawl CV sector to the HAL/pot CVs < 60 ft and other sectors in the fall fishery.